-In B2B Telemarketing, you are typically calling someone that is not expecting your call.
-Even if you are not prospecting and you are calling a current customer to renew a subscription, it’s not like that customer is sitting by the phone eagerly awaiting your call.
-You are calling someone at work, while they are presumably trying to do their job.
+In B2B telemarketing, you are typically calling someone who is not expecting your call.
+Even if you are not prospecting and calling a current customer to renew a subscription, it’s not like that customer is sitting by the phone eagerly awaiting your call.
+You are calling someone at work while they are presumably trying to do their job.

 2. Don’t Monologue

 If you want to put someone into a coma, that is the recipe.
-People don’t like to be “talked at” and don’t tend to respond favorably when they get the impression someone is just reading a script to them.
-You have to break it up, build in some engagement and consultative questions when appropriate.
-It’s less about building a “script” and more about building an “agent-controlled conversation”.
+People don’t like to be “talked at” and don’t tend to respond when they get the impression that someone is just reading a script.

 3. Understand the Players

 This point is two-fold.
-First of all, you have to realize that not every B2B Telemarketing script can be executed in exactly the same manner by each person.
+First of all, you have to realize that not every B2B telemarketing script can be executed in the same manner by each person.
 In an ideal world, that is true, but it’s far from the case all of the time.
-Certain agents are going to pull off a conversational script better than others.
-Those exact same agents may struggle if you ask them to follow a script verbatim.
-And vice versa.
-Hopefully you are in a position to tailor your team around the needs and message of the program.
-If not you need to carefully consider your approach and if the team you have can execute it.

 Additionally, you have to consider your audience.
 Is your message going to resonate with whom you are attempting to reach?
 Is the offer compelling to that person?
 Are you selling a product that solves a problem for the prospect?
 Is it affordable?
-This is where quality assurance is key.
-A good QA department is just not focused on the individual they are listening to, but also listening to see what is resonating with the target market.
-Heck, do you have the correct market targeted?
-There are several questions you need to truly understand about your audience when creating a script and those things need to continue to be monitored after a script is in motion.
+This is where quality assurance is vital.

 4. Call to Action